-Application : Applied

-Explanation on : Gender Diversity

-application of the

-practice The Paramount Group adheres to the practice of non-discrimination with regard to gender, and ensures that the selection of a candidate for directorship or employment is based on merit, in the context of skills and experience.

-As at 31 March 2023, women constituted approximately 46.6 % of the Group's total workforce of 489 employees, and 50.0 % of managerial positions were held by women employees.
+Application : Applied Explanation on : application of the Gender Diversity practice The Paramount Group adheres to the practice of non-discrimination with regard to gender, and ensures that the selection of a candidate for directorship or employment is based on merit, in the context of skills and experience.
+As at 31 March 2024, women constituted approximately 47.5% of the Group's total workforce of 512 employees, and 51.2% of managerial positions were held by women employees.
+Explanation for : departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure : Timeframe :

-Explanation for

-departure

-Large companies are rea uir l red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns DE 210W.

-Measure :

-Timeframe :